nexuro-ops/clickup-mcp-server/.ai/memory-bank/techContext.md

 - Dependent on ClickUp API availability (v2) and rate limits.
 - Relies on the `@modelcontextprotocol/sdk` for MCP communication.
 - Requires a valid `CLICKUP_PERSONAL_TOKEN` for operation.
+- **Tool Schema Design:** Tool input schemas must adhere to specific guidelines for compatibility with target LLMs (e.g., Gemini 2.5 Pro experimental):
+  - Avoid numeric enums; use `type: "number"` with detailed descriptions for constraints.
+  - For variable-type inputs (like custom fields), define schema `type` as `"string"` and provide detailed formatting instructions in the description.
+Handlers must parse the string.
+  - Use strict object definitions (`additionalProperties: false`) where possible.
+  - Prefer explicit, standard JSON schema types.

 ## 4. Dependencies (External)